 The downside to this is that you might forget something.
 A VPS will not make decisions for you.
-If you do not install a critical security update, no one else will.
-If one of your clients uploads pirated software, the rightful owners will ask you why you didn’t take it down.
+If you do not install a critical cPanel security update, no one else will.
+If one of your clients uploads pirated software, the rightful owners will ask you why you didn’t run a security scan to remove it.
 With all this new responsibility, it’s helpful to know what problems you need to watch out for.

 Root and SSH

-Now that you are a system administrator, you’ll also want to give the command line a try.
+Now that you are a system administrator, you’ll also want to give the command-line interface (CLI) a try.
 You’ll want to set up a Secure Shell (SSH) connection to your VPS– remember to add your IP address to the VPS firewall!
-The command line can be intimidating if you’ve never used it before.
+The terminal can be intimidating if you’ve never used it before.
 Don’t worry!
 There are many great tutorials available for free.
 Get started with something simple like this great introduction from Linux Survival.

 Don’t Forget Backups and Snapshots

 Backups are important.
 Site backups and cPanel backups should be in place, or at least available, for all your sites and clients.
 Don’t wait to set them up!
-Now that you’re on a VPS, you can even schedule cPanel backups regularly from within WHM.
+Now that you’re moving to a VPS, you can even schedule cPanel backups regularly from within WHM.

-Our VPS plans come with server snapshots.
+Moving to a VPS with InMotion Hosting grants you the ability to create server snapshots.
 They are a copy of your entire server stored on an external drive.
 You should not rely on snapshots as a ‘regular’ backup.
 Think of them as an emergency use backup that restores the entire server to what it was like on the day of the snapshot.
-Be sure to enable your snapshots in AMP— otherwise they won’t be there when you need them.
+Be sure to enable your snapshots in AMP– otherwise they won’t be there when you need them.